gengwensu/albumMgr/README.md

-# musicAlbum
+# albumMgr
-RESTful API to manage a music Album
+RESTful API to manage a musical Album

-musicAlbum reads in catalog XML files into memory and provide RESTful API's to search the catalog by artist, song title, and album id.
+albumMgr reads in catalog XML files into memory and provide RESTful API's to search the catalog by artist, song title, and album id.
 All output will be in JSON.

 # API

-1. GET  /musicalbum
+1. GET  /albummgr

-    returns "Music Album management service"
+    returns "Musical Album management service"

-2. GET  /musicalbum/artist
+2. GET  /albummgr/album

-    returns all artists sorted alphabetically
+    returns all album sorted by album id

-3. GET  /musicalbum/artist?name="Taylor Swift"
+3. GET  /albummgr/album?artist="Taylor Swift"&title="Look What You Made Me Do"

-    returns all albums authored by the artist
+    returns albums the search criteria

+4. GET  /albummgr/{$albumId}

+    returns the album with the albumId